CodingNomads/articles/environment-variables/environment-variables.md

 <h2 id="using-environment-variables">Using Python Environment Variables</h2>

-[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are dynamic-named values that exist outside of your code, which you can access from anywhere in your local system.
-Environment variables can help you streamline the process of running your scripts and applications, and make these processes more secure.
-They are usually shared across many applications.
+[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are dynamic-named values, which you can access from anywhere in your current environment.
+They can help you make running your scripts more user-friendly and secure, and are shared across all applications in your current environment.

 In UNIX systems, the most famous one of them is <a href="https://en.wikipedia.org/wiki/PATH_(variable)" target="_blank">$PATH</a> which specifies file paths where your system looks for executable files.

 You can access the value of your environment variables anywhere in your project without ever spelling out the actual value of that variable.
-Instead, you can refer to it through the environment variable.
+Instead, you can refer to it through the environment variable defined in Bash.

 That way you can work with API secrets and passwords throughout your project, and commit all project-relevant code to GitHub while keeping all these secrets safe to yourself.

 <h3 id="inspecting-environment-variables">Inspecting Python Environment Variables</h3>

-Open up your CLI and type `printenv`.
+Open up your CLI and type the Bash command `printenv`.
 This will give you a list of all the current environment variables present on your system:

 ```bash
 HOME=/Users/Martin